aantipov/moiva-blog/content/post/2021-04-27-migration-from-vue-cli-to-vite.md

 I removed Vue CLI and its plugins, and core-js.
 The result was impressive: `package-lock.json` file became lighter by ~35k lines.

 {{< figure src="/blog/images/2021-04-vue-cli-to-vite/lockfile.png" alt="A screenshot from my pull request showing the amount of changes made to package-lock.file" caption="A screenshot from my pull request with the number of changes to `package-lock.json` file" >}}

+I also removed `babel.config.js` and `vue.config.js` files, they became obsolete.

 ## Conclusion
 At first, I didn't believe in the success of the endeavour.